-Some popular finger foods of the Roaring Twenties included Lobster Canapés, Shrimp and Crabmeat Cocktails, Stuffed Deviled Eggs, Caviar Rolls, Oyster Toast, and Savory Cheese Balls.
-For his part, President Harding reportedly liked to serve Bratwurst Rolls and Frankfurts with Saurkraut at his many cocktail parties at the White House.
+Some popular finger foods of the Roaring Twenties include Lobster Canapés, Shrimp and Crabmeat Cocktails, Stuffed Deviled Eggs, Caviar Rolls, Oyster Toast, and Savory Cheese Balls.
+And food historian Poppy Cannon indicates that President Harding often served his favorite dish, Bratwurst with Saurkraut, at his many poker parties at the White House.

 1/4 cup butter

 2 medium onions, sliced into thin rings

 Prepare the grill for a medium-hot fire.
 Place the butter in a medium disposable foil roasting pan.
 Place the pan on the grill rack and cook until the butter melts.
 Add the onions and garlic (if using).
 Cook until softened, three to five minutes.
 Add the beer and bring to a simmer.
 Place the pan on the low heat zone and keep the onion mixture warm.